-The original version of VRPN (The Virtual Reality Peripheral Network) was placed into the public domain by the copyright owner Russell M. Taylor II at the University of North Carolina at Chapel Hill on May 4th, 1998
+VRPN (The Virtual Reality Peripheral Network) has been placed into the public domain by the copyright owner Russell M. Taylor II at the University of North Carolina at Chapel Hill on 5/4/98.
+Additional terms and requests follow:

 1. Please acknowledge this library in any publication, written, videotaped, or otherwise produced, that results from making programs using it.
 The acknowledgement should credit: